mehulsr/edx-documentation/en_us/shared/students/completing_assignments/timed_exams.rst

 Course teams decide whether or not to grant additional time based on the criteria that they choose.
 You can get information about the availability of additional time from your course team.

+.. _faqs:

+****
+FAQs
+****

+#. **What happens to the test if the student doesn't finish the exam on time?
+Is it still saved to their progress bar or just shown as incomplete?**

+   When the time runs out, the course page automatically submits your exam.
+The exam questions are no longer available after the exam is submitted.
+Any problems that have been completed are graded and applied to the progress bar.
+Any problems that have not been completed receive no points.

+#. **Could a student go back into that exam and re-take it after the instructor adds extra time?
+What is the workflow for that?**

+   You can only request additional time **before** you start a timed exam.
+If you have already started an exam or taken it and run out of time, the workflow is as follows - the course team must delete your exam attempt and allot you additional time.
+Following this, you must take the exam again.